emberjs/rfcs/text/0000-decorator-support.md

 ### Decorator Versioning and Support

+The list of constraints which we are optimizing for is as follows, from the highest priority to the lowest priority:

+- Aligning with the decorator spec as it evolves over time.
+- Ensuring the maintenance cost for end users of _Ember's framework-provided_ decorators is as small as reasonably possible, accounting for changes in the spec.
+- Ensuring addons that make use of supported versions of decorators can be consumed in all apps that have decorator support, even if decorator versions mismatch.
+- Minimizing the maintenance cost for end users of _addon provided decorators_ as the spec evolves.
+- Minimizing the increase to static asset sizes, resulting from adding decorator support.

+Non-goals/non-constraints:

+- Interop with older versions of the spec, including Typescript's current transforms.
+- Supporting all future versions of the spec simultaneously throughout the ecosystem.

 Because the decorators spec has changed while remaining in a stage 2, it's no longer enough to refer to "stage 2" as a version.
 Since Babel will be providing the transforms, we will use their versioning system.
 [This is currently in